aewindle110/DroneWQ/paper.md

 </div>
 <br/>

 If a water surface was perfectly flat, incident light would reflect specularly and could be measured with known viewing geometries.
 This specular reflection of a level surface is known as the Fresnel reflection; however, most water bodies are not flat as winds and currents create tilting surface wave facets.
 Due to differing orientation of wave facets reflecting radiance from different parts of the sky, L<sub>SR</sub> can vary widely within a single image.
-A common approach to model LSR is to express it as the product of sky radiance (L<sub>sky</sub>, W m<sup>-2</sup> nm<sup>-1</sup> sr<sup>-1</sup>) and ⍴, the effective sea-surface reflectance of the wave facet (Mobley, 1999 ; Lee et al., 2010):
+A common approach to model L<sub>SR</sub> is to express it as the product of sky radiance (L<sub>sky</sub>, W m<sup>-2</sup> nm<sup>-1</sup> sr<sup>-1</sup>) and ⍴, the effective sea-surface reflectance of the wave facet (Mobley, 1999; Lee et al., 2010):

 <div align="center">
 L<sub>SR</sub>(θ, Φ, λ)= ρ(θ, Φ, λ) ∗ L<sub>sky</sub>(θ, Φ, λ) Eq.
 4